 Having said all that, there’s something special about Burlington in the fall.
 The impeccable foliage is some of the best in the US.
 The amazing colors dramatically transform the landscape, and as the leaves fall, you will enjoy more eye-catching views.

-Day 1 Church Street, Campus & Cycling
+Day 1: Church Street, Campus, and Cycling

 When beginning your travels through Vermont’s largest city, begin on beautiful Church Street.
 The main drag of Burlington is a car-free sanctuary with shops and restaurants in abundance.
 While only four blocks long, the street is packed with things to see and do.